sir-rasel/sir-rasel.github.io/content/blogs/33-java-part-4-miscellaneous.md

 ```

 ### Generics:
 Type-safe reusable classes.
-Means we can create classes and use it for multple types based on need.
+Means we can create classes and use it for multiple types based on need.

 Example:
 ```java